What is Ranexa?

 To make sure this medicine is safe for you, tell your doctor if you have ever had:

 long QT syndrome (in you or a family member);

 Tell your doctor if you are pregnant or breastfeeding.

 How should I take Ranexa?

 Take Ranexa exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-Ranexa may be taken with or without food.
+You may take Ranexa tablets with or without food.

 What happens if I miss a dose?

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.